adroslice/sdv-fishbot/README.md

 # Fishbot
 This is a Stardew Valley mod that can automate the following tasks in a way that doesn't feel cheaty:
-- Casting your fishing rod
+- Casting your fishing rod by a configurable maximum distance
 - Reeling in a fish when it nibbles
 - **Emulate a real player in playing the fishing minigame by using a sophisticated strategy, catching fish and treasure**
 - Stow away your catch